WqyJh/goctl-gogen/README.md

 goctl api plugin -plugin goctl-gogen="--home ${CWD}/../template" -api def/main.api -dir ./ -style goZero
 ```

 The document defined would be rendered on handler.
+And if you update the api file, and regenerate the handler, handler will also be updated.

 ```go
 // UserSelf godoc